dmehrotra/dmehrotra.github.io/_posts/2015-9-26-soundscape.md

 Your browser does not support the audio element.
 </audio>

-For my soundscape I decided vcreate an audio representantion of data being sent through telecom infrastructures and transatlantic wires.
+For my soundscape I decided create an audio representantion of data being sent through telecom infrastructures and transatlantic wires.

 All cellular phone networks worldwide use a portion of the radio frequency spectrum designated as ultra high frequency, or "UHF".
 These radio waves are sent to cellular repeaters until they reach a tower.
 Fiber optic cables relay this information, coded in pulses of light, to the intended destination.